Responsibility and Consequences

 - Dodge your responsibility to do homework, and there will be consequences such as low grades, email to parents, parent conferences, retention, or even failure to graduate.

 - Dodge your responsibility to complete your task at work, and there will be consequences such as your boss getting on your case, losing pay, or getting fired.

 - Dodge your responsibility to drive on the right (correct) side of the road, and there can be accidents, property loss, injuries, and even deaths.

-- Dodge your responsibility to register on-time for your next semester courses, and you will end up with courses you don't want to take or loss of credit/time.
+- Dodge your responsibility to register on-time for your next semester courses, and you will end up with courses you don't want to take or possibly graduate later than you wanted.

 John C. Maxwell' said, "the Law of Diminishing Intent [is] the longer you wait to do something you should do now, the greater the odds that you will never actually do it."

 Don't procrastinate.
 Get your work done.
 Do them well.
-And enjoy the fruits of your labor--the postive consequences.
+And enjoy the positive consequences your labor.